Computer Science, Interactive Media and Game Development

 Japan is a country of contrasts: from the breathtaking natural beauty of Hokkaido to the frenetic sprawl of the Tokyo megalopolis; from the centuries-old tradition of Japanese calligraphy to the quirky humor of Anime; from kimono-wearing women to purple-haired punk rockers; and from world-leading electronic gadgetry to hand-made porcelain.
 Japan provides something unexpected at every turn.

-Students at the Osaka Project Center conduct their projects at Osaka University, one of Japan’s leading engineering universities.
+Students at the Japan Project Center conduct their projects at either Osaka University or Ritsumeikan University, two of Japan’s leading universities.
 The city of Osaka is located in the Kansai region of Japan's main island of Honshu and is Japan’s third largest city.
 Filled with business, food, and entertainment venues, as well as historic and cultural attractions, Osaka offers an eclectic mix of old and new.

 Osaka is located within an hour of several other major cities: Kyoto, the "heart of Japan" that boasts many important cultural sites; Kobe, a harbor town with an interesting flavor; and Nara, a center of commerce and government.